 Need a simple way to create an event calendar in WordPress?

 A WordPress event calendar is a fantastic way to engage with your users on your site.
 With a calendar plugin, you’ll be able to easily create multiple calendars and add events with just a few clicks.
-Then, your users can interact with those events in a clean, user-friendly way.
+Then, your users can interact with and sign up for events in a clean, user-friendly way.

 To help you get started, we chose the best simple-yet-mighty WordPress event calendar plugin and we’re going to walk you through setting it up.
 Plus, we’ll go over how to see how many visits you’re getting on your site and calendar pages.

 Let’s dive in!

 Sugar Calendar is our favorite event calendar plugin for WordPress.
 It’s simple and easy to set up, but still has all the basic features most users will need.
 Plus, it looks great and is customizable!

 Just follow our step-by-step tutorial to get Sugar Calendar up and running on your site.

 - Create Your First Calendar